 With more than 70 hotels along this famous street, you will surely find something that suits your traveling style and other travelers in your group.
 Choose from budget hotels, luxury resorts, mid-range options, and vacation rentals along N. Michigan Ave, State St, and other Chicago streets.

 The Whitehall Hotel

 Spacious guest rooms at the Whitehall Hotel feature luxury Egyptian cotton linens, marble floor bathrooms, granite countertops, and free Wi-Fi.
-There’s a fitness center, an on-site Italian restaurant, and in-room dining services at this pet-friendly hotel.
+This pet-friendly hotel has a fitness center, an on-site Italian restaurant, and in-room dining services.

 The Whitehall Hotel is near the Chicago Museum of Contemporary Art, Water Tower Chicago, and 360 Chicago.

-Centrally located, Hotel Audrey or the Chicago Hotel Collection Magnificent Mile offers the convenience of nearby shopping and dining for travelers on a Chicago trip.
+Centrally located, Hotel Audrey or the Chicago Hotel Collection Magnificent Mile offers travelers on a Chicago trip the convenience of nearby shopping and dining.

 There’s a restaurant, a bar, a fitness center, and a business center.
 Enjoy free Wi-Fi, a mini fridge, workstations, and coffeemakers.
 You won’t have to search for things to do, as you’ll be in the heart of it all.